gaDZella/undefine/README.md

 ...
 ```

-Say, the user wants remove symbols A and Y and set it:
+Say, the user wants to remove A and Y symbols defining it values as:
  ```
  A = True
  Y = False
  ```

-The tool output file:
+Output Foo.cs file:
 ```
 ...
 #if Z